openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 If you've ever written software, which other people install and support, then you'll know how difficult and time-consuming it can be to debug and diagnose problems remotely.
 In this case it was no different, with our team spending over a week of R&D trying to reproduce the problem, pin-point the cause, and remediate it.

+> "We have noticed a slow down in function provisioning.
+We get up to around 3500 functions, then there's a delay of up to 15 minutes or longer, before new Functions get turned into Deployments"
+>
+> Andrew Downey, Head of Development at Patchworks.

+What would be your first thought, if you got an email like that?
+You'll see my thought process, and input from the OpenFaaS community reflected in this post.

 **How many functions is a normal amount?**

-First of all, I should explain that we are only aware of 2-3 users running over 2000-3000 functions in production, so this is more of an edge case than the norm for OpenFaaS teams.
+First of all, I should explain that we are only aware of a handful of users running over 1000 functions in a single cluster in production, so this is more of an edge case than the norm for OpenFaaS teams.
 It's not that we discourage large scale, or function hosting, it's just that OpenFaaS is popular with individual project teams who have a modest number of functions.

 So, teams that I've talked to over the years, tend to run with 2-5 dozen functions, with a number of others well below the 3000 mark.

 **What does it cost to test at scale?**